 echo "RSS OK"

-Hook it into GitHub Actions’ deployment_status event.
-Then run W3C Feed Validator once to confirm readers can parse it.
+Hook it into a GitHub Actions job triggered on the deployment_status event.
+Run the W3C Feed Validator once after the first deploy to confirm readers can actually parse it.

 Prevention